 - The setup module only handles the files required to deploy the Java application.

-The RAD takes into account all the specific features of Java generation (controls, processes, functions that can be used in a WINDEV application generated in Java).
+The RAD methodology takes into account all the specific features of Java generation (controls, processes, functions that can be used in a WINDEV application generated in Java).

-- JDBC: you can then specify the parameters for connecting to the database that uses the JDBC driver.
+- JDBC: you can specify the parameters for connecting to the database that uses the JDBC driver.

-Test of Java project in the editor
+Test a Java project in the editor

-During the test of a Java project (
+When a Java project is tested (

 ), the project is compiled and run in Windows.
 The project is not compiled in Java.